CAS Cloud & Mobile Computing

 • Practical experiments with Python, Jemula802, Local LLM

 Participants complete 4 modules over 4 months.
-Courses are generally conducted in either a block format or blended learning format to minimize time away from work.
+Courses are conducted in block format to minimize time away from work.
 Classes are held at ETH Zentrum campus on seven weekends, each consisting of one full day (Friday) and one half-day (Saturday morning).
 Thus, this CAS is well suited as a part-time study programme.

 Workload is approximately 300 hours.